What is the IUD?

 There is a small risk of an infection following IUD insertion which if left untreated may lead to a pelvic infection.
 You may have an infection if you:

 - Have an odour or increased unusual discharge

 Side effects of the copper IUD are that it can make your periods heavier, longer and more painful in the first 3-6 months after it is fitted and you may also get spotting or bleeding in-between periods.
-71% of Lowdown users claimed it made their periods heavier.
-Some people claim the copper coil causes weight gain, but there is no evidence to support this and 74% of our users state that their weight had not changed.
+61% of Lowdown users claimed it made their periods heavier.
+Treatment for heavy periods is available from your GP and can include non-hormonal medications such as tranexamic acid or mefenamic acid.
+Some people claim the copper coil causes weight gain, but there is no evidence to support this and 76% of our users state that their weight had not changed.

 How to tell if your IUD is still in place